This Is How Teeth Develop From Infancy To Adulthood

 In fact, did you know that your little one’s teeth begin to develop while they’re still in the womb?
 In fact, while your little one is roughly the size of a poppyseed, their soon-to-be pearly whites are already preparing for their first eruption into the gums.

 Your first interaction with your little one’s chompers is the notorious teething phase.
-Although your bub is born with a full set of 20 primary teeth (also affectionately referred to as ‘baby’ or ‘milk’ teeth), these don’t usually start to cut through the gums and reveal themselves until your child is between three and four months old.
+Although your bub is born with a full set of 20 primary teeth (also affectionately referred to as ‘baby’ or ‘milk’ teeth), these don’t usually start to cut through the gums and reveal themselves until your child is between four and six months old.

 However, although this is the first time you’ve seen their teeth, the first stage of tooth development actually occurs at around the sixth week of pregnancy, when the basic substance of the tooth forms.